isabella232/visualstudiogeeks.github.io/_posts/2018-01-23-github-issues-as-deployment-gate-in-vsts-rm.md

 GitHub also has a very powerful search qualifiers which allow you to fine grain your search and get you the exact results.
 You can read more about search qualifiers [here](https://help.github.com/articles/searching-issues-and-pull-requests/).

-To illustrate, say I would like to search open issues in my [Export/Import Build definition extension repository](https://github.com/onlyutkarsh/ExportImportBuildDefinition).
-So I can use a search query like below.
+To illustrate, say we would like to search open issues in the [Export/Import Build definition extension repository](https://github.com/onlyutkarsh/ExportImportBuildDefinition).
+The search query for this would be...

 ```
 https://api.github.com/search/issues?q=state:open+repo:onlyutkarsh/ExportImportBuildDefinition&sort=created&order=asc